neondatabase/website/content/docs/guides/vercel.md

 - `PGDATABASE`
 - `PGPASSWORD`

-You can enable these variables from the Neon Console:
+You can choose the variables you want to use from the Neon Console:

 1. In the Neon Console, select your project.
 2. Select the **Integrations** page.
 3. Find the Vercel integration under the **Manage** heading, and click **Manage**.
-4. In the **Vercel integration** drawer, select the environment variables you require.
+4. In the **Vercel integration** drawer, select the **Settings** tab.
+5. Select the environment variables you require.
-5. Click **Save changes**.
+6. Click **Save changes**.
 Your variable selection is saved to your Vercel project and will be applied on your next deployment.
+Existing variables of the same name in Vercel will be overwritten.
 Viewing your new variable selection in Vercel may require refreshing your project's **Environment Variables** page.

 <Admonition type="note" title="Notes">
 - Clicking **Redeploy** in Vercel does not apply variable changes made in Neon to your Vercel project.
 This only occurs with your next deployment.